canalplus/rx-player/doc/architecture/stream/representation_stream.md

   9. Once the request is finished, run those tasks in parallel:

      9-1.
-Append the segment to the corresponding SourceBuffer
+Append the segment to the corresponding `SegmentBuffer`

      9-1. go back to step _4_.